Picture of Dr. Shezad Malik

 When asbestosis occurs, it is typically 10 to 20 years after the initial exposure to asbestos.
 The disease can get worse over time.
 While some people may not have serious symptoms, others may be seriously disabled by breathing problems.
 Unfortunately there is no effective treatment for this disease.

-Harmed by Asbestos Exposure?
+Were You Harmed by Asbestos Exposure?

 In fact, asbestos has been linked to cancer as early as the 1930s.
 The evidence shows that these companies did not advise workers of the potential hazards of their products, nor did they make any effort to put warning labels on the products to inform workers of the dangers of asbestos.